 - Don’t Age it too long

 Winemaker Julian Langworthy from Deep Woods Estate always says “It’s better to drink a wine ten years too early than 1 minute too late.”
 If you are worried it’s too young, decant it.
 If you don’t have a decanter, pour a glass, put the lid back on, and lie the bottle on its side.
 Roll it around on your bench or shake it if your friends are 5 minutes away.
+Check out my other blog on how long does a Coonawarra Cabernet age.

 - Keep it in the dark